josaiahsyiem/dual-pol-SAR-GRD-sentinel-1-soil-moisture-estimation/README.md

-# Soil Moisture Retrieval from Sentinel-1 Dual-Pol SAR Data using Physics-Inspired Machine Learning
+# Soil Moisture Retrieval from Sentinel-1 Dual-Pol SAR Data using Physics-Inspired Machine Learning and Deep Learning

 ---